Hits: 103

 “Didn’t Churchill save us from the Nazi’s?”
 Cathy replied.

-No, Hitler had removed the banking Mafia from Germany, the Jewish power who then declared war on Germany 1933, and shortly after set the Reichstag fire, home of the German parliament in Berlin, by mid March they had set up a global boycott of all German exports, which they enforced with violence should anyone dare to ignore it, going as far as burning down businesses.
-The Jewish powers also shut down immigration out of Europe at that point, brokering the Haavara agreement with Germany that lasted until 1939, allowing Jews free transport to Palestine.
+No, Hitler had removed the banking Mafia from Germany, the Jewish power reacted to this by declaring war on Germany 1933, and shortly after set the Reichstag fire, home of the German parliament in Berlin.
+By mid March they had set up a global boycott of all German exports, which they enforced with violence, should anyone dare to ignore it, going as far as burning down businesses.
+The Jewish powers also shut down immigration out of Europe at that point, brokering the Haavara agreement with Germany, that lasted until 1939, allowing Jews free transport to Palestine.

 “Why did you and my grandmother lose touch?”
 Cathy tried to change the subject, as she felt, she was being lectured, and Gwen’s ideas were making her feel emotionally disturbed, her beliefs were conflicted, Gwen’s views made her uncomfortable.